Church Universal and Triumphant: Creating Camelot and Glastonbury

 Shortly after Mark Prophet's death, Elizabeth married another senior Church member, Randall King, although they divorced in 1980.
 In 1983, King filed a legal action against the Church, claiming involuntary servitude, fraud, and emotional distress; he settled out of court.
 Further legal issues arose with other ex-members in the 1980s; in 1986, the Church brought a suit against Gregory Mull to recover a $37,000 loan.
 He counter-sued for fraud, involuntary servitude, and extortion, and won his case, being awarded $1.5 million in damages.

 From 1981, the CUT began acquiring large tracts of land in southwest Montana, near the Teton Mountains.
 These mountains had been important for I AM and subsequent groups based upon its teachings, which regarded the Tetons as the hollow dwelling place of Saint Germaine.
 The Church initially acquired a 12,000 acre ranch formerly owned by Malcolm Forbes before gaining neighboring land throughout the 1980s, to the extent that their Royal Teton Ranch amounted to over 24,000 acres.

 In Park County, Montana, there were growing concerns among locals that the CUT would use its growing presence for a political takeover; this was particularly a concern given that these were the tactics employed by Rajneesh’s religious community in Ashland, Oregon.
-Some locals as well as environmentalists were also concerned about the CUT’s construction projects at the Royal Teton Ranch; they had hoped that the land would have been incorporated into the nearby Gallatin National Forest.
-Officials at Yellowstone were particularly frustrated that the Church’s building was interfering with wildlife migration.
+Some locals as well as environmentalists were also concerned about the CUT's construction projects at the Royal Teton Ranch; they had hoped that the land would have been incorporated into the nearby Gallatin National Forest.
+Officials at Yellowstone were particularly frustrated that the Church's building was interfering with wildlife migration.
 In early 1981, the US Representative Wayne Owens tried to introduce measures that would have allowed the government to compulsorily purchase the Royal Teton Ranch, but these proved unsuccessful.

-In 1986, the Church officially moved its headquarters to the Royal Teton Ranch in Montana, selling Camelot to Japanese investors representing the Nichiren Shoshu Buddhist group.
+In 1986, the Church officially moved its headquarters to the Royal Teton Ranch in Montana, selling Camelot to Japanese investors representing the Soka Gakkai Buddhist group.
 Prophet related that the Montana ranch offered her followers "protection from economic collapse, bank failure, civil disorder, war, and cataclysm".
 The ranch became home to around 600 Church members, all of whom had to be members of the Keepers of the Flame.
 Many established homes on an area around 15 miles north of the ranch, near the hamlet of Emigrant; they called it Glastonbury after the town in England with Arthurian associations.
 Life in Montana provided greater levels of autonomy and social isolation for the group; according to Whitsel, moving there "facilitated the further entrenchment of a countercultural outlook" among the Church.

 Following the move to Montana, the belief in a forthcoming major disaster became increasingly prominent within the group.
 In 1980, it published Prophecy for the 1980s, making apocalyptic predictions.